grafana/grafana/docs/sources/alerting/alerting-rules/templates/reference.md

 ## Functions

-The following functions are available to you when templating labels and annotations:
+The following functions are available to you when templating labels and annotations.
+Some of these functions are part of the standard Go template library, while others come from Prometheus' templating engine.

 ### Numbers